wikimedia/operations-debs-varnish4/doc/sphinx/include/vtc-syntax.rst

        The varnish group is present
 cmd <command-line>
-       A command line that should execute with a zero exit status
+       A command line that should execute with a zero exit status ignore_unknown_macro
+       Do not fail the test if a string of the form ${...} is not recognized as a macro.

+Be careful with the last feature, because it may cause a test with a misspelled macro to fail silently.
+You should only need it if you must run a test with strings of the form "${...}".

 logexpect
 ---------